slick2/traffic-jammer/readme.txt

 == Changelog ==
 = 1.0.0 =
-= 2022-10-07 =
+* 2022-10-07
-= Stable release approved by WordPress.org
+* Stable release approved by WordPress.org

 = 0.9 =
-= 2022-09-29 =
+* 2022-09-29
-= tab content on the settings page
-= replace icon on the menu using dashicons
+* replace icon on the menu using dashicons

 = 0.8 =
-= 2022-09-28 =
+* 2022-09-28
-= renamed the plugin name to comply with WordPress.org
+* renamed the plugin name to comply with WordPress.org

 = 0.7 =
-= 2022-09-27 =
+* 2022-09-27
-= all options used are not set to autoload
+* all options used are not set to autoload
-= added a feature to whitelist an IP in wp-login.php
+* added a feature to whitelist an IP in wp-login.php

 = 0.6 =
-= 2022-09-26 =
+* 2022-09-26
-= activation hook, load known bad bots
+* activation hook, load known bad bots
-= bug fix blocking of user agents
+* bug fix blocking of user agents
-= refactor code on checking of IP
+* refactor code on checking of IP

 = 0.5 =
-= 2022-09-19
+* 2022-09-19
-= add jam wp-cli command
+* add jam wp-cli command
-= add block IP using wp-cli
+* add block IP using wp-cli
-= unblock IP using wp-cli
+* unblock IP using wp-cli

 = 0.4 =
-= 2022-09-06
+* 2022-09-06
-= fix PHP warning when DEBUG is set to true
+* fix PHP warning when DEBUG is set to true
-= added ip range blocking using cidr
+* added ip range blocking using cidr

 = 0.3 =
-= 2022-09-05
+* 2022-09-05
-= added feature to block user agent
+* added feature to block user agent
-= adhere to WordPress coding standards
+* adhere to WordPress coding standards

 = 0.2 =
 * 2022-08-13
 * Initial release